gesellkammer/maelzel/README.rst

 A set of modules for computer music

+- core: core module defining basic classes for computer music (Note, Chord, Voice, Score, etc).
+Any of these classes can be representation as notation and played back.
 - music: music representation, algorithmic music, etc
 - scoring: music representation, quantization
 - midi: read/write midi files, general midi